Now that Jupiter is open for the season this is the perfect opportunity to talk a bit about snow reporting.

 If you’re interested in tracking the snowfall or maybe checking the accuracy of the numbers we report, there are several ways.
 Please be tolerant of occasional human error.

-2) If you’re bored at home sometime and sipping a Crown Royal (like me) you might get a kick out of going to the following web sites:
+2) If you’re bored at home sometime, you might get a kick out of going to the following web sites:

 Utah SnoTel site lists - http://www.wcc.nrcs.usda.gov/nwcc/sntlsites.jsp?state=UT The Natural Resources Conservation Service (NRCS) installs, operates, and maintains an extensive, automated system (SNOwpack TELemetry or SNOTEL) designed to collect snowpack and related climatic data in the Western United States and Alaska.